Optics Career Paths

 Students who complete a graduate internship work in a wide variety of roles in government, clinical, and academic labs, as well as research and development in industry.
 Alumni develop skills which have been successfully transferred to a wide variety of science and analyst roles.
 A selection of roles is highlighted below.
 These example positions share core competencies: significant overlap of responsibilities between different roles is possible.

 Students who complete the optics track work in a wide variety of engineering roles within the life science, semiconductor, and defense sectors, as well as peripheral sectors such as next-gen computing and autonomous vehicles.
 Alumni from this track develop skills which have been successfully transferred to a wide variety of engineering and management roles in manufacturing, hardware development, materials research, analytics, software development and research and development.
-A selection of roles is highlighted below.
+A selection of career examples for Optical Material and Devices graduates is highlighted below.

 Optical Engineer or Scientist: Designs and builds systems that combine photonic, electronic, mechanical and thermal components plus software improvements to build tools for a specific application.
 Example: Increases the throughput of a cell imaging microscope, called a flow cytometer, through hardware integration and improvement of the image analysis code that does the counting.
 Flow cytometers are used heavily in clinical research of pharmaceutical solutions such as cancer treatment.